Internet Luring Of A Child Charges

 Internet luring can happen through a broad range of circumstances.
 Not every act of luring is intentional.
 There are many incidents involving a misunderstanding or an entrapment scenario by the police.

 Many cases we handle involve a situation like this: Our client’s girlfriend or wife is out of town.
 Without really considering the consequences, he sends a lewd photograph to a girl he believes to be under the age of 15.
 In reality, he has been chatting on an Internet chat site with a police officer or sheriff.

 We provide an aggressive and experienced criminal defense team to help you through any situation.
-Firm founder attorney Shazam Kianpour and other members of our lawyer team have worked as government lawyers and have handled more than 10,000 criminal cases over the course of their careers.
+The attorneys at Shazam Kianpour & Associates, P.C. have worked as government lawyers and have handled more than 10,000 criminal cases over the course of their careers.
 This background serves our clients because:

 - Sex crime laws and sentencing structures are incredibly complex and confusing to anybody, let alone a young, inexperienced attorney who rarely handles these types of cases.

 - Through government experience, we have earned the respect of our peers and established a valuable network of contacts and relationships within Colorado’s criminal justice system.